 "The quality of life for most sickle cell patients is a life of extreme suffering from pain and rejection of medical care.
 We are stigmatized as drug seekers because there are hardly any tools a care provider can offer us but pain killers.
-Life is painful and frustrating, and we have few choices in our options for care." - Person living with SCD curative treatment (either HSCT or gene therapy as part of a trial) and they all cited life-changing improvements in their health and quality of life.
+Life is painful and frustrating, and we have few choices in our options for care." - Person living with SCD There is cautious optimism about gene therapies that may soon become available.
+One person with SCD described her feelings as both "joy and apprehension" - joy at the prospect of a cure and apprehension related to a new therapy with unknown long-term effects.
+We spoke with people who had received curative treatment (either HSCT or gene therapy as part of a trial) and they all cited life-changing improvements in their health and quality of life.
 While they acknowledged that there was risk and uncertainty with curative therapies, they felt that their health had deteriorated to a point that potential benefit far outweighed potential risks.